Detecting Adversarial Attacks On Audiovisual Speech Recognition: Introduction

 On the other hand, work on how to detect adversarial attacks is very limited.
 To the best of our knowledge, the only work in the audio domain was proposed by Yang et al. \cite{yang2019characterizing} and exploits the inherent temporal dependency in audio samples to detect adversarial examples.
 The main idea is that the transcribed results from an audio sequence and segments extracted from it are consistent in benign examples but not in adversarial ones.
 In other words, the temporal dependency is not preserved in adversarial sequences.

-\looseness-1 Inspired by the idea of using temporal dependency to detect audio adversarial examples, we propose a simple and efficient detection method against audio-visual adversarial attacks.
-To the best of our knowledge, this is the first work which presents a detection method of adversarial attacks on audio-visual speech recognition.
+Inspired by the idea of using temporal dependency to detect audio adversarial examples, we propose a simple and efficient detection method against audiovisual adversarial attacks.
+To the best of our knowledge, this is the first work which presents a detection method of adversarial attacks on audiovisual speech recognition.
 The key idea is that the audio stream is highly correlated with the video of the face (and especially the mouth region).
-In case of an adversarial example, the added noise on the audio and video streams is expected to weaken the audio-visual correlation.
-Hence, we propose the use of audio-visual synchronisation as a proxy to correlation.
-In other words, we expect higher synchronisation scores for benign examples and lower scores for adversarial examples.
+In case of an adversarial example, the added noise on the audio and video streams is expected to weaken the audiovisual correlation.
+Hence, we propose the use of audiovisual synchronisation as a proxy to correlation.
+In other words, we expect higher synchronisation scores for benign examples and lower scores for adversarial examples. \footnote{ Generated adversarial samples can be seen at \url{https://mpc001.github.io/av_adversarial_examples.html} }

-\looseness-1 The proposed detection method is tested on speech recognition attacks on models trained on the Lip Reading in the Wild (LRW) \cite{chung2016lip} and GRID datasets \cite{cooke2006audio}.
-Our results show that we can detect audio-visual adversarial attacks with high accuracy.
+The proposed detection method is tested on speech recognition attacks on models trained on the Lip Reading in the Wild (LRW) \cite{chung2016lip} and GRID datasets \cite{cooke2006audio}.
+Our results show that we can detect audiovisual adversarial attacks with high accuracy.